-Kate, thanks for joining us on Short Briefings on Long Term Thinking.
+Kate, thanks for joining us on this podcast.
 Great to have you with us.

 - KF Morning.
-Thanks for having me, Malcolm. - MB So, let's start with why are deep transitions relevant to you as an investor.

-KF I think there are two key reasons.
+Thanks for having me, Malcolm. - MB So, let's start with why are deep transitions relevant to you as an investor. - KF I think there are two key reasons.
 Firstly, deep transition needs to happen to undo the harm that's been created by the first deep transition.
 So, you referenced the industrial revolution, Malcolm, and great things came from that in terms of prosperity, technological advancement, etc., but there have been some unintended negative consequences, climate change, biodiversity risk, and rising inequality.
 So, change needs to happen.